hackmdio/codimd/README.md

 - Database (PostgreSQL, MySQL, MariaDB, SQLite, MSSQL) use charset `utf8`
 - npm (and its dependencies, especially [uWebSockets](https://github.com/uWebSockets/uWebSockets#nodejs-developers), [node-gyp](https://github.com/nodejs/node-gyp#installation))
 - For **building** HackMD we recommend to use a machine with at least **2GB** RAM
+- (optional) *For development you may need to increase the number of allowed open file descriptors on your machine*

 ### Instructions